Disservin/fastchess/man.md

     - hashfull - Track hashfull.
 Default is false.
     - tbhits - Track tbhits.
 Default is false.
     - timeleft - Track time left at end of move.
 Default is false.
+    - latency - Track difference between measured time and engine reported time at end of move.
+Default is false.
     - min - Minimal PGN format.
 Default is false.

 - -epdout file=NAME